trimstray/nginx-admins-handbook/doc/RULES.md

   > Work with unreadable configuration files is terrible.
 If syntax is not very clear and readable, it makes your eyes sore, and you suffers from headaches.

   > When your code is formatted, it is significantly easier to maintain, debug, optimise, and can be read and understood in a short amount of time.
 You should eliminate code style violations from your NGINX configuration files.

+  > Spaces, tabs, and new line characters are not part of the NGINX configuration.
+They are not interpreted by the NGINX engine, but they help to make the configuration more readable.

   > Choose your formatter style and setup a common config for it.
 Some rules are universal, but the most important thing is to keep a consistent NGINX code style throughout your code base:
   >